Neuroimmunology

 Immunologic mechanisms.
 The specific trigger resulting in the disruption of immune tolerance is unclear in the majority of patients with chronic inflammatory demyelinating polyradiculoneuropathy.
 Both cellular and humoral immunity are involved in the immunopathogenesis, although the relative contribution of each component may differ depending on the subtype.
 Animal models have provided some insights into central and peripheral tolerance mechanisms such as regulatory T and B lymphocytes that are important in preventing or alleviating PNS autoimmunity (77; 99).

 Cellular immunity.
 Complete activation of T cells requires signaling via costimulatory molecules such as B7-1 (CD80) and B7-2 (CD86), in addition to antigen-specific signaling via T cell receptors.
-The significance of costimulatory molecules is demonstrated by the development of a spontaneous autoimmune polyneuropathy in B7.2-deficient nonobese diabetic mice (81; 50).
-B7-1 (CD80) is expressed on the surface of endoneurial macrophages, and BB-1 and LFA-3 (CD58) on that of Schwann cells coexpressing MHC class II antigens (48; 68).
+The significance of costimulatory molecules is demonstrated by the development of a spontaneous autoimmune polyneuropathy in B7.2-deficient nonobese diabetic mice (81; 53).
+B7-1 (CD80) is expressed on the surface of endoneurial macrophages, and BB-1 and LFA-3 (CD58) on that of Schwann cells coexpressing MHC class II antigens (51; 70).
 Therefore, antigen presentation and T cell activation may be amplified by Schwann cells.
-Once lymphocytes and macrophages migrate across the blood nerve barrier, peripheral nerve injury and demyelination can occur by multiple mechanisms, including T cell mediated cytotoxicity, damage from cytokines and oxygen free radicals, and antibody-mediated attack (75; 52).
-The role of proinflammatory cytokines is supported by findings of elevated serum levels of TNF-alpha in patients with severe disease, increased production of IL-17 and IFN-gamma by T cells in those with active disease, and by in vitro studies demonstrating a synergistic detrimental action of TNF-alpha and IFN-gamma on Schwann cell viability (64; 69; 58).
+Once lymphocytes and macrophages migrate across the blood-nerve barrier, peripheral nerve injury and demyelination can occur by multiple mechanisms, including T cell-mediated cytotoxicity, damage from cytokines and oxygen free radicals, and antibody-mediated attack (55).
+The role of proinflammatory cytokines is supported by findings of elevated serum levels of TNF-alpha in patients with severe disease, increased production of IL-17 and IFN-gamma by T cells in those with active disease, and by in vitro studies demonstrating a synergistic detrimental action of TNF-alpha and IFN-gamma on Schwann cell viability (66; 71).
+A study found that Th1 cells and CD8 T cells from patients with chronic inflammatory demyelinating polyradiculoneuropathy exhibit enhanced capacity to produce pro-inflammatory cytokines (60).
+In addition, there was impaired regulator T cell function in these patients.

 Humoral immunity.
-Data supporting the role of humoral immunity include the demonstration of immunoglobulin and complement deposition on myelinated nerve fibers, passive transfer experiments using sera or purified immunoglobulins from patients, and therapeutic benefits of plasma exchange (53; 38; 101).
-Antibodies to components of peripheral nerve myelin, such as P0 or sulfated glucuronyl paragloboside, or to neuronal antigens such as anti-beta tubulin and GM1, have been detected in a subset of patients, but their importance remains unclear (15; 86; 88; 100).
-Studies indicate that adhesion molecules in the nodal and paranodal regions, such as gliomedin, contactin1, and neurofascins, are target antigens in this condition and in Guillain-Barré syndrome (21; 70; 78; 79), though these conditions are now separately classified as autoimmune nodopathies (Table 1).
+Data supporting the role of humoral immunity include the demonstration of immunoglobulin and complement deposition on myelinated nerve fibers, passive transfer experiments using sera or purified immunoglobulins from patients, and therapeutic benefits of plasma exchange (56; 42; 101).
+Antibodies to components of peripheral nerve myelin, such as P0 or sulfated glucuronyl paragloboside, or to neuronal antigens such as anti-beta tubulin and GM1, have been detected in a subset of patients, but their importance remains unclear (16; 86; 88; 100).
+Studies indicate that adhesion molecules in the nodal and paranodal regions, such as gliomedin, contactin1, and neurofascins, are target antigens of immune attacks (21; 72; 79), though these conditions are now separately classified as autoimmune nodopathies.

 The presence of inflammatory infiltrates in peripheral nerves is supportive of an autoimmune etiology.
-Epineurial and endoneurial infiltrates consist mainly of T lymphocytes and macrophages expressing MHC class II molecules and chemokine receptors (83; 49).
-In 26% to 40% of nerves studied, macrophage-induced demyelination characterized by active stripping of myelin lamellae and debris-laden macrophages were seen (07; 98).
+Epineurial and endoneurial infiltrates consist mainly of T lymphocytes and macrophages expressing MHC class II molecules and chemokine receptors (83; 52).
+In 26% to 40% of nerves studied, macrophage-induced demyelination characterized by active stripping of myelin lamellae and debris-laden macrophages was seen (07; 98).

 The pathology is different in autoimmune nodopathies associated with Ig4 antibodies against contactin-1 or neurofascin155.
-In these conditions, there is subperineurial edema and paranodal dissection characterized by detachment of terminal loops from the axolemma without inflammatory infiltrates, or typical macrophage-induced demyelination (51; 91).
-Complement deposition was not detected at the paranodes where there was deposition of IgG4 (51).
-These findings suggest that the pathophysiology of these IgG4 autoantibodies involve blocking protein-protein interaction at the paranodal /axoglial junctions.
+In these conditions, there is subperineurial edema and paranodal dissection characterized by detachment of terminal loops from the axolemma without inflammatory infiltrates, or typical macrophage-induced demyelination (54; 91).
+Complement deposition was not detected at the paranodes where there was a deposition of IgG4 (54).
+These findings suggest that the pathophysiology of these IgG4 autoantibodies involves blocking protein-protein interaction at the paranodal /axoglial junctions.

 • There are no specific predisposing risk factors for chronic inflammatory demyelinating polyradiculopathy. | |